-Catering to the needs of the knitting, crocheting and art community with range, variety and affordable prices.
-Some original knitted garments for sale.
+We cater to the needs and interests of the knitting, crocheting and art community with range, variety and affordable prices.
+Some original knitted garments are for sale.

 At a time when many people retire, Roisin decided to open GBOW when she could not find high quality wools and yarns without getting on a ferry.